Russia's Putin warns West not to meddle

 “Nobody has the right to take for himself the prerogatives and authorities of the United Nations, especially when it comes to using force in relation to sovereign states,” Putin said.

-Part of a series he has published almost weekly in the two months ahead of the election, the lengthy article included criticism of the United States familiar from his 2000-2008 presidency and his campaign to reclaim Russia’s top office, which has fueled protests by tens of thousands who want change.
+Part of a series he has published almost weekly in the two months ahead of the election, the lengthy article included criticism of the United States familiar from his campaign.

-Putin said relations were marred by “regular U.S. attempts to conduct ‘political engineering’, including in regions that are traditionally important to us, and in election campaigns in Russia” - a reference to his claims the United States has supported government opponents in Russia and ex-Soviet states.
+Putin, in power for 12 years, said relations were marred by “regular U.S. attempts to conduct ‘political engineering’, including in regions that are traditionally important to us, and in election campaigns in Russia.”

 “A series of armed conflicts justified by humanitarian aims is undermining the principle, hallowed by the centuries, of state sovereignty,” Putin said, suggesting the United States and NATO were creating a “moral and legal vacuum” in world affairs.